20 Good Graduation Party Food Ideas For Crowd

 Loaded Nacho Bar

 Everyone loves nachos, and a DIY nacho bar is the best way to make sure everyone gets their favorite toppings.
-Start with a big bowl of tortilla chips.
-Then, set up small bowls with shredded cheese, melted cheese, salsa, guacamole, sour cream, sliced jalapeños, black beans, and cooked ground beef or shredded chicken.
-Guests can grab a plate, pile on chips, and add as many toppings as they want.
-To make it even more fun, label each topping with a small sign.
-If you want to keep the melted cheese warm, use a slow cooker or a warming tray.
-This setup is easy, mess-free, and will have everyone coming back for more.
+For my daughter’s kindergarten graduation, instead of serving tortilla chips in a big bowl, we just kept small packets for easy grab and convenient serving.
+We set up small bowls with shredded cheese, salsa, guacamole, sour cream, sliced jalapeños, black beans, and cooked ground beef or shredded chicken for everyone to customize their nachos.
+At a party, if you serve, guests can grab a plate, pile on chips, and add as many toppings as they want.
+This setup was easy, mess-free.

 Buffalo Chicken Dip